 - 1. Use the Content Server Management Tools revision tracking forms to delete all the versions stored for the table.
 See the procedure "Deleting Revisions," on page 345. - 2.
 Disable revision tracking for the table.
 See the procedures in this section. - 3.
-Manually delete all the text files from the storage directory for that asset type or database table.
+Manually delete all the text files from the revision tracking directory located inside the storage directory for that asset type or database table.